deep-web-solutions/wordpress-framework-foundations/README.md

 ## Changelog

+### 1.6.0 (November 23rd, 2021)
+* The AbstractPlugin class now requires the plugin slug to be passed on in the constructor.

 ### 1.5.4 (November 2nd, 2021)
 * Fixed regression: logging service not setting the plugin instance on plugin-aware handlers.